2016 European Darts Grand Prix: Qualification and format

 Daryl Gurney who had to withdraw from the last two European Tour events due to a broken finger on his throwing hand, also pulled out of this event after failing to recover.
-Third seed Dave Chisnall also withdrew due to an neck injury, moving seeds 4-16 up a place, and promoting UK Qualifier Steve Beaton to 16th seed.
+Third seed Dave Chisnall also withdrew due to a neck injury, moving seeds 4-16 up a place, and promoting UK Qualifier Steve Beaton to 16th seed.

-Arron Monk also withdrew due to personal reasons the day the tournament began, thus giving Robbie Green a bye to the second round.
+Arron Monk also withdrew for personal reasons the day the tournament began, thus giving Robbie Green a bye to the second round.
 The remaining places were filled with two additional Host Nation Qualifiers.

 The following players took part in the tournament: